Macy Bolinske

 Macy Bolinske (née Christianson) is an American politician serving as a member of the North Dakota House of Representatives from the 40th district.
 A Republican, she was elected in the 2024 North Dakota House of Representatives election.
 In 2016, she was crowned Miss North Dakota and later competed in Miss America 2017.
+She was also crowned Miss North Dakota USA 2020 and competed at Miss USA 2020.